spatialos/gdk-for-unity/docs/content/testing/testing-overview.md

 # Test overview

-We use tests to validate functionality and to ensure that both individual parts of the Unity GDK and the framework as a whole are resilient under different conditions.
+We use tests to validate functionality and to ensure that the Unity GDK and the framework as a whole are resilient under different conditions.

 ## Test categories